Nickel Plate Road: The Lake Shore and Michigan Southern era

 In early 1881, Vanderbilt could have had the Nickel Plate for one million dollars, equal to $ today.
-He realized if he allowed Gould to gain control of the Nickel Plate, his monopoly on rail traffic from Toledo, Ohio to the east would be broken.
+He realized if he allowed Gould to gain control of the Nickel Plate, his monopoly on rail traffic from Toledo, Ohio, to the east would be broken.
 He decided he would do anything to keep the Nickel Plate out of Gould's hands.

 On October 25, 1882, (a few days after the first trains ran) the Seney Syndicate sold the Nickel Plate to Vanderbilt for $7.2 million, equal to $ today.
 Vanderbilt transferred it to his Lake Shore and Michigan Southern Railway.
 However, Vanderbilt had a problem: he could not run the business into the ground or it would fall into receivership and someone else would buy it.
 He could not close the Nickel Plate either because it cost a fortune to buy.
 So, the Nickel Plate Road did business, but just enough to keep it solvent.
 By the advent of the 1920s, the Nickel Plate was an obscure line that earned its keep through the transfer of freight from other rail connections.
 During the same period Vanderbilt's Lake Shore and Michigan Southern prospered and expanded.

 Vanderbilt kept most of the rail traffic on his Lake Shore and Michigan Southern.
 Fewer trains on the Nickel Plate meant that they could move faster, so that is the railroad traffic they went after.
 By 1888 the Nickel Plate had been dubbed "The Meat Express Line."
 Observers at Fort Wayne, Indiana, reported six long meat trains every night and a couple of fruit trains during the day.

 Vanderbilt consolidated many of his railroads into the New York Central Railroad.
 Over time, the Nickel Plate was reduced as a serious threat to the New York Central and other competing lines.

+Unlike many railroads that established a primary repair shop site, the Nickel Plate maintained several "back shops" that were more or less equal in size.
+By the late 1800s, facilities that could handle major locomotive and car rebuilding were located at Stony Island Yard (outside of Chicago); Frankfort, Indiana; and Conneaut and Bellevue, Ohio.
+By the 1920s the shops had been consolidated primarily to Fort Wayne, Indiana; Conneaut, Ohio; Bellevue, Ohio; and Stony Island.